thomas-roos/aws-greengrass-lite/README.md

 - awsRegion: The AWS region with the Thing
 - iotCredEndpoint: The IoT Core endpoint
 - iotDataEndpoint: The IoT Core endpoint
+- posixUser: colon separated user/group that generic components should run as

+`posixUser` must be set to a valid user and group.
+If no colon and group is provided, the user's default group is used.
+If not running Greengrass as root, set this to the user Greengrass is running as.

 ### Running Greengrass Lite